kryczkal/DistributedCacheFS/docs/config_file.md

 -   `node_id` (string, **required**): A unique identifier for this node within the distributed system.
 Must be non-empty.
 -   `origin` (object, **required**): Defines the origin filesystem source where the original data resides.
 -   `global_settings` (object, *optional*): Contains global configuration parameters for the node.
--   `cache_tiers` (array, **required**): An array defining the cache storage tiers managed by this node.
+-   `cache_definitions` (array, **required**): An array defining the cache storage tiers managed by this node.
 This array must contain at least one cache tier definition object.

 ### `origin` Object